101 B2B Sales Acronyms And Abbreviations, Defined

 Historically has referred to 5pm, but often used interchangeably with EOD (end of day).

 The amount that a salesperson makes on top of his or her base salary.
-Commission structures can be based on the percentage of a closed deal, a standard amount per sale in a set time period, or a team-based percentage of total sales over a set time period.
+Sales commission structures can be based on the percentage of a closed deal, a standard amount per sale in a set time period, or a team-based percentage of total sales over a set time period.

 CR — Conversion Rate